YiRanMushroom/WayLib/README.md

 WayLib is (hopefully) an inline header only library, which means you can simply copy the include directory into your own project, and include the header files in your source code.

-WayLib is only for C++23 or later, and can now only be compiled using MSVC.
+WayLib is only for C++23 or later (with a few exceptions), and can now only be compiled using MSVC.
 I will try to make it compatible with other compilers in the future.

+WayLib is now trying to support all compiler at C++ 17 standard, some source files are fully compatible with C++ 17, but some are not.
+(Below is a list of source files that are compatible with C++ 17.)

 If you want to use this lib, simply copy the WayLib directory into your own project, and add the "WayLib/include" directory to your include path.
 Then you can include the header files in your source code.